scrabbletank/farhome-rules/rulesdoc.md

 Launch a ball of fire centered at a target point in range you can see.
 The fireball explodes on impact, hitting all creatures in a 5x5 tile area.
 Make a spellcasting roll against the creatures dexterity save.
 On success they take 2 wounds in fire damage, adding a wound die on a critical.
 On failure the creatures take half damage, rounding down.

-Add a wound die for every level above 3rd.
+Add a wound die for every level cast above 3rd.

 ___
 #### Flight